By Professor Kenneth P. Vickery, North Carolina State University

 Welcome to Great Zimbabwe, a site that flourished in the late Iron Age—the late 1st millennium C.E.—in the savanna grasslands of what is now western Zambia, Zimbabwe, eastern Botswana, and eastern South Africa.
 Investigate this fascinating culture where societal wealth, complexity, stratification, and commerce began to increase.

-The hilltop settlements known as the Toutswe Tradition (the name comes from the largest excavated site in eastern Botswana) illustrate the importance of increasing numbers of cattle.
+The hilltop settlements known as the Toutswe Tradition (the name comes from the largest excavated site in eastern Botswana) illustrate the importance of growth in the cattle population.
 Cattle were perhaps the supreme measure or store of wealth in this part of the world.
 Control of cattle was the key to power and wealth, and because cattle were held by males in general, this may have also sharpened the gender divide.

 Emerging slightly later was the cultural complex called Leopard’s Kopje, after a site in southwestern Zimbabwe.
 The word kopje is Afrikaans for hill.
 Certainly, cattle in this successor cultural complex remained central.